Chronic pain: Epidemiology

+Psychological aspects

 Personality

 Two of the most frequent personality profiles found in people with chronic pain by the Minnesota Multiphasic Personality Inventory (MMPI) are the conversion V and the neurotic triad.
 The conversion V personality expresses exaggerated concern over body feelings, develops bodily symptoms in response to stress, and often fails to recognize their own emotional state, including depression.
 The neurotic triad personality also expresses exaggerated concern over body feelings and develops bodily symptoms in response to stress, but is demanding and complaining.

 Some investigators have argued that it is this neuroticism that causes acute pain to turn chronic, but clinical evidence points the other way, to chronic pain causing neuroticism.
 When long term pain is relieved by therapeutic intervention, scores on the neurotic triad and anxiety fall, often to normal levels.
 Self-esteem, often low in people with chronic pain, also shows improvement once pain has resolved.

 It has been suggested that catastrophizing might play a role in the experience of pain.
 Pain catastrophizing is the tendency to describe a pain experience in more exaggerated terms than the average person, to think a great deal more about the pain when it occurs, or to feel more helpless about the experience.
 People who score highly on measures of catastrophization are likely to rate a pain experience as more intense than those who score low on such measures.
 It is often reasoned that the tendency to catastrophize causes the person to experience the pain as more intense.
 One suggestion is that catastrophizing influences pain perception through altering attention and anticipation, and heightening emotional responses to pain.
 However, at least some aspects of catastrophization may be the product of an intense pain experience, rather than its cause.
 That is, the more intense the pain feels to the person, the more likely they are to have thoughts about it that fit the definition of catastrophization.

 Comorbidity with trauma

-Individuals with posttraumatic stress disorder (PTSD) have a high comorbidity with chronic pain.
+Individuals with post-traumatic stress disorder (PTSD) have a high comorbidity with chronic pain.
 Patients with both PTSD and chronic pain report higher severity of pain than those who do not have a PTSD comorbidity.

+Comorbidity with depression

+People with chronic pain may also have symptoms of depression.
+In 2017, the British Medical Association found that 49% of people with chronic pain had depression.